ThomasMertes/seed7/src/read_me.txt

                             usually has only one parameter while
                             under unix/linux/bsd mkdir() has two
                             parameters.

+  ESCAPE_SPACES_IN_COMMANDS: Depending on the shell/os the C
+                             functions system() and popen() need
+                             to get processed shell commands.
+                             When the macro is defined, a
+                             backslash (\) is added before every
+                             space.
+When the macro is not
+                             defined (undef), the whole shell
+                             command is surrounded by double
+                             quotes (") when it contains a space.

+  USE_BIG_RTL_LIBRARY: Defined when the big_rtl library is used
+                       to implement the bigInteger functions.
+                       Not defined (undef) when the big_gmp
+                       library is used to implement the
+                       bigInteger functions.

+  FTELL_WRONG_FOR_PIPE: The ftell() function should return -1
+                        when it is called with a pipe (since a pipe is not seekable).
+This macro is defined when ftell() does not return
+                        -1 for pipes.
+In this case the function improved_ftell is used which returns -1
+                        when the check with fstat() does not verify that the parameter is a regular file.

+  RSHIFT_DOES_SIGN_EXTEND: The C standard specifies that the
+                           right shift of signed integers is
+                           implementation defined, when the
+                           shifted values are negative.
+This
+                           macro is set when the sign of negative signed integers is preserved with a
+                           right shift ( -1 >> 1 == -1 ).

   OBJECT_FILE_EXTENSION: The extension used by the C compiler for
                          object files (later several object files